zephyrproject-rtos/zephyr/doc/contribute/coding_guidelines/index.rst

 The project TSC and the Safety Committee of the project agreed to implement a staged and incremental approach for complying with a set of coding rules (AKA Coding Guidelines) to improve quality and consistency of the code base.
-Below are the agreed upon stages and the approximate timelines:
+Below are the agreed upon stages:

 Stage I
   Coding guideline rules are available to be followed and referenced, but not enforced.
 Rules are not yet enforced in CI and pull-requests cannot be blocked by reviewers/approvers due to violations.

-Stage II
+Stage II ( Current stage )
   Begin enforcement on a limited scope of the code base.
 Initially, this would be the safety certification scope.
 For rules easily applied across codebase, we should not limit compliance to initial scope.
 This step requires tooling,